Liberate Hong Kong? Time’s up for that slogan, court rules in first security law trial

 Lau Chi-pang, a prosecution expert witness and history professor, said the slogan points to “separatism” when considered in the “customary usage” of the words “from a historical perspective” as well as the 2016 local election campaign of former localist leader Leung Tin-kei, who coined the phrase.

 Eliza Lee, a defense expert witness and political science professor, argued that Leung never publicly explained the meaning of the slogan.
 Although the activist made speeches that advocated for Hong Kong independence during a local election, she said yelling slogans was a “typical” campaign activity and the phrase itself does not equate to the meaning of the speeches.
-Clive Crossman, a defense lawyer, added that Lau’s argument was based on a “rigid, mechanical view of history” and paid no attention to “rhetoric.”
+Clive Grossman, a defense lawyer, added that Lau’s argument was based on a “rigid, mechanical view of history” and paid no attention to “rhetoric.”

 In the closing statement, lead prosecutor Anthony Chau reiterated the words of his expert witness.
 He said that Tong’s roaming through the city with a flag at the back of his motorbike was effectively a “parade,” and that he intended to communicate the words on the flag.